austindatamanagement/AuditingWorkshop/README.md

 - The management and security of the audit trail is also improved by having it in single audit trail.
 - Overall auditing performance is greatly improved.
 By default, the audit records are automatically written to an internal relational table
 - You can create named audit policies that enable you to audit the supported components.
 Furthermore, you can build conditions and exclusions into your policies.

-## Objectives

-The objective of this lab is to create an audit policy for the update done on ORDERS table and then to query UNIFIED_AUDIT_TRAIL to view the generated audit records.

-We will do the following:

-- Create an audit policy
-- Enable the policy and apply audit settings to one or more users.
-- View the generated audit records.

 ## Required Artifacts